live627/smf-api-docs-test/docs/subs.md

 ---|---|---
 `string`|`$string`|The string to sanitize.
-`bool`|`$vspace`|If true, replaces all line breaks and vertical space characters with "\n".
+`bool`|`$vspace`|If true, replaces all line breaks and vertical space
+||characters with "\n".
 Default: true.
-`bool`|`$hspace`|If true, replaces horizontal space characters with a plain " " character.
-(Note: tabs are not replaced unless the 'replace_tabs' option is supplied.)
+`bool`|`$hspace`|If true, replaces horizontal space characters with a
+||plain " " character.
+(Note: tabs are not replaced unless the
+||'replace_tabs' option is supplied.)
 Default: false.
 `array`|`$options`|An array of boolean options.
 Possible values are:
-- no_breaks: Vertical spaces are replaced by " " instead of "\n".
+||- no_breaks: Vertical spaces are replaced by " " instead of "\n".
-- replace_tabs: If true, tabs are are replaced by " " chars.
+||- replace_tabs: If true, tabs are are replaced by " " chars.
-- collapse_hspace: If true, removes extra horizontal spaces.
+||- collapse_hspace: If true, removes extra horizontal spaces.

 ### shorten_subject